FloppaDev/webcat/README.md

 It is made from scratch using WebGL2 for rendering and Blender as a level editor.
 Python is used to export levels data and make all the assets available to the game.

+Work in progress, this is currently not functional and needs some cleanup.

 ## Structure of the project